 The K-Series evolution was to have been the definitive ADO74 power unit, and was designed in two forms: the 900/1100 version, and later 1100/1300.
 This change in policy was down to Harry Webster deciding to hedge his bets about the new supermini’s engine range make-up.
 It was laid down in late 1972.

-Like the H-Series, the 900/1100cc K-Series was canted back, but according to Battersby, ‘its cylinder bank was also canted back relative to the sump joint-face.
+Like the H-Series, the 900/1100cc K-Series was canted back but, according to Ray Battersby, ‘its cylinder bank was also canted back relative to the sump joint-face.
 Its doubly laid back cylinders allowed the unit to fit beneath the very low bonnet-line of ADO74.’

 However, as Battersby put it, ‘something gave Harry Webster the jitters, because no sooner had we started designing the K-Series 900/1100 than he issued another edict, changing the capacity range yet again.
 This led to the birth of the K-Series 1100/1300cc project.
 Due to the continuing stipulation in Webster’s ‘Design Considerations’, neither the bore nor the stroke of the K-Series 1300cc engine could be increased.’